aHuddini/LiteFinPad/BEGINNER_THOUGHTS.md

 **Why This Happened:**

-I had already been trying to help other developers by documenting the build process and providing compilation guidance.
-What I *didn't* realize was that **the AI was using my local machine paths** when creating the build scripts during our development sessions.

-As a beginner, I didn't think to check:
-- Whether the paths in scripts were generic or specific to my machine
+The AI was using my local machine paths when creating the build scripts during our development sessions.
+As a beginner, I didn't think to check whether the paths in scripts were generic or specific to my machine.
-- If the build system would work on someone else's computer
-- That once pushed to Git, these paths would be in the history permanently

-**Context:**
-- ✅ I use a dedicated laptop for development projects (isolated from my main systems)
-- ❌ But my username was still exposed in the public repo
-- ❌ The build system wouldn't work for other developers without modification

 **The Fix:**
 ```bat